emnify/product-docs/docs/quickstart/index.md

 <details className="custom-details-troubleshooting">
   <summary>Need help verifying your phone number?</summary>
-    <p>When filling out the <a href="https://portal.emnify.com/sign/up" target="_blank" rel="noopener noreferrer">sign-up form</a>, you may have issues verifying your phone number.</p>
+    <p>When filling out the <a href="https://portal.emnify.com/sign/up">sign-up form</a>, you may have issues verifying your phone number.</p>
     <p>Here are a few common error messages and what to do if you see them:</p>
     <b>SMS verification not possible</b>
     <ul>
       <li>Try registering with another phone number.</li>
-      <li><a href="https://www.emnify.com/talk-to-us" target="_blank" rel="noopener noreferrer">Contact the emnify sales team</a> to set up your account.</li>
+      <li><a href="https://www.emnify.com/talk-to-us">Contact the emnify sales team</a> to set up your account.</li>
     </ul>
     <b>You've reached the maximum login attempts</b>
     <ul>
       <li>Wait at least 10 minutes, and then try to log in again.</li>
-      <li>If you've waited and your next attempt is blocked, <a href="https://www.emnify.com/talk-to-us" target="_blank" rel="noopener noreferrer">contact the emnify sales team</a>.</li>
+      <li>If you've waited and your next attempt is blocked, <a href="https://www.emnify.com/talk-to-us">contact the emnify sales team</a>.</li>
     </ul>
     <b>The verification code you entered is incorrect</b>
     <ul>
       <li>Re-enter your code and click <b>Verify</b> again.</li>
       <li>Click <b>Resend Code</b> and enter the new verification code once you've received it.</li>
-      <li>Still having trouble? <a href="https://www.emnify.com/talk-to-us" target="_blank">Contact the emnify sales team</a>.</li>
+      <li>Still having trouble? <a href="https://www.emnify.com/talk-to-us">Contact the emnify sales team</a>.</li>
     </ul>
     <b>The CAPTCHA you entered is incorrect</b>
     <ul>
       <li>Re-enter the displayed CAPTCHA characters.</li>
       <li>Keep in mind that CAPTCHA shows both upper and lowercase letters, so it's important to capitalize them exactly as they're shown.</li>
-      <li>Still having trouble? <a href="https://www.emnify.com/talk-to-us" target="_blank">Contact the emnify sales team</a>.</li>
+      <li>Still having trouble? <a href="https://www.emnify.com/talk-to-us">Contact the emnify sales team</a>.</li>
     </ul>
 </details>

-## emnify's Evaluation Plan
+## emnify's Trial plan

-After signing up, your account is automatically assigned to the **Evaluation Plan**.
+After signing up, your account is automatically assigned to the **Trial plan**.
-With the Evaluation Plan, you have 60 days to use the issued prepaid credit for testing emnify's services.
+With the Trial plan, you have 60 days to use the issued prepaid credit for testing emnify's services.

-Once this expires, you'll need to [choose a new plan](https://portal.emnify.com/organisation-settings/subscription#plans).
+Once this expires, you'll need to [choose a new package](https://portal.emnify.com/organisation-settings/subscription#plans).

 :::tip
-Information on your current balance and other details about the Evaluation plan is available in the emnify Portal.
+Information on your current balance and other details about the Trial plan is available in the emnify Portal.
 In the **Organization Settings**, select [**Subscription**](https://portal.emnify.com/organisation-settings/subscription).

 <img